Iowa Airman receives Ranger tab

 |0

-This work, Iowa Airman receives Ranger tab, by SGT Keith Allen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Iowa Airman receives Ranger tab, by SGT Katharine Silent Water, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT